FULL TIME PROGRAMMING & PARTNERSHIPS LIBRARY ASSOCIATE

 Job-related tools and equipment include, but are not limited to:

-- Personal technology including smart phones and tablets
+- Consumer technology including smart phones and tablets.

-- Job-related software, including integrated library system (ILS) modules, information search and retrieval, office productivity software (word processing, spreadsheet, database), calendar and room booking software, and email, graphics programs, and social media platforms.
+- Job-related software, including library system modules, information search and retrieval, office productivity software (word processing, spreadsheet, database), calendar and room booking software, and email, graphics programs, and social media platforms.

-- Audiovisual equipment, including television, CD/DVD player, camera, document scanner, overhead projector, LCD projector, electronic readers, and laminating machine
+- Audiovisual equipment, including television, CD/DVD player, camera, document scanner, overhead projector, LCD projector, and other program related equipment.

-This is a full-time position with a 37 hours/week schedule including one evening/week and one Saturday/month.
-Additional nights and weekends as needed for programs.
+This is a full-time position with a 37 hours/week schedule including one evening/week and every 4th Saturday.
+Schedule may be flexed based on programming needs.

-Priority will be given to applications received by March 22, 2017.
-Send a resume, letter of application, and names of three references by Friday, October 29th at 5:00 pm to Susan Lusk, Office Manager, Cary Memorial Library, 1874 Massachusetts Avenue, Lexington, MA 02420 (email@example.com).
-EO/AAE
+To apply send a resume, letter of application, and names of three references by Friday, October 29th at 5:00 pm to Susan Lusk, Office Manager, Cary Memorial Library, 1874 Massachusetts Avenue, Lexington, MA 02420 (email@example.com).
+EO/AAE.